mgbarsky/streamcount/README.md

 In this case, you have to specify the input files where to perform the counting.

 There are 2 options:

 1. List all input files after all options, separated by space

 2. Provide a file with a list of file names, where each line contains the file name to be processed: -f 'file name'

-Additionaly, for both cases you can specify the relative path to the input files using option -d directory name
+Additionaly, for both cases you can specify the relative path to the input files using option -d 'directory name'

 Counting output:
 The counting will be performed in each specified file, and an array with counters will be saved to disk in a binary file